 As the park transitions from the snake run portion to the street section, the park turns slightly and creates a 300 foot long and linear street course featuring many obstacles.
 Users can interact with nine different obstacles in one continuous run.
-Each of these obstacles can be used in a plethora of ways, by all skill levels, providing countless options for visitors to the park.
+Each of these obstacles can be used in a plethora of ways, meaning that park users can choose from potentially thousands of ways to use this course.
 The street course section begins with an opening featuring a granite ledge, bank with down rail, flat bar, three stair set, and a custom brick stamped china bank wall.
 Beyond the china bank wall, users are greeted by a flat ledge with metal edges alongside a mellow, long, three stair.
-Adjacent to the three stair feature is a wide bank with a large round rail on one side and flat to down rail on the other side.
+Next to the three stair is a wide bank with a large round rail on one side and flat to down rail on the other side.
 Completing this area is a euro gap and hubba ledge with metal edges.
 The next four main features are staggered to create the correct amount of spaces between obstacles to set up for and recover from performing tricks.
 The first of the four obstacles is an A-frame with A-frame ledge, A-frame rail, and low flat ledge/manual pad.
 This obstacle features acid stained/colored concrete.
 Beyond the A-frame obstacle is a pyramid shaped wedge hip.
 The flat ledge on top has been angled on both sides making this obstacle more usable than most ledges.
 Just past the pyramid hip is a creative piece featuring a jumpable gap.
-The last feature before turning around is second feature inspired by Tallahassee's Korean War Memorial.
-This is a reimagined version of the original and is wider, mellower, and turned more onto its side.
+The last feature before turning around is another feature inspired by Tallahassee's Korean War Memorial.
+This is a reimagined version of the original and is wider, more mellow, and turned more onto its side.
 At the west end of the park we have a feature known as a "capsule".
 This semi sphere shaped transitional element can be hit from almost any direction and can be used to carve or air out of.
 This particular capsule was inspired by a famous piece of art in Paris.